idibau/cs2bim/README.md

 ### Postgis-Queries

 For each feature class you have to provide a sql for querying the data.
 At the moment terrain data is the only supported type of data for feature classes.
 This type requiers the sql to take a polyon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
 To guarantee a correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
-This can be a column for the entity names or for properties.
+This can be a column for the entity names, properties or groups.

+When defining a group you can use "." to create nested group structures.

 Example:
 config.yaml